davdar/maam/writeup/paper.markdown

 Supporting additional primitive types like booleans, lists, or arbitrary inductive datatypes is analogous.
 Introduction functions inject the type into `Val`.
 Elimination functions project a finite set of discrete observations.
-Introduction, elimination and `δ` operators must be sound and complete following a Galois connection discipline.
+Introduction, elimination and `ν` operators must be sound and complete following a Galois connection discipline.

 ## Abstract Time